Open and Closed Cell Foam: How to Choose the Right Type for Your Application

-Terminology: Open Cell and Closed Cell
+What’s the Difference Between Open Cell and Closed Cell Foam?

-Open Cell foam functions & applications:
+Open cell foam functions & applications:

 • Holding or wicking a liquid